jonpena/taskmotion/README.md

 # Taskmotion

 This is a task management project developed using React for the frontend and Node.js for the backend.
-We have integrated Honojs as our server framework, Supabase as our database, and Million.js to optimize React performance.
+We have integrated Honojs as our server framework, Supabase as our database.

 ![Taskmotion Screenshot](./app.png)